At the end of June 2020, Apple announced the release of its App Tracking Transparency framework (ATT) as part of iOS 14.

 You will now need to obtain the user’s permission through the AppTrackingTransparency framework in order to access advertising identifiers (IDFA).

-Our team has compiled all informations you'll need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.
+Our team has compiled all pieces of information you will need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.

 Batch only collects advertising IDs (IDFA) if all these conditions are met: